fabri1983/sgdk-video-player/README.md

 ### TODO
-- FAR_SAFE() takes 150~153 cycles.
-Create dynamically a lookup table by frame (and chunk for tilesets) to provide the final location address.
 - Try Enigma on tilemaps and check if decompression time is same or lower than LZ4.
 - Pre load frame 0 before starting music and see how does result with sound timing.
 - Tileset decompression worst case takes 249052 cycles (~519 scanlines) including all the delays added by VInt and Hint callbacks.